 Open-access article, Geopolitics: The Second Cold War: US-China Competition for Centrality in Infrastructure, Digital, Production, and Finance Networks, collectively authored by SCWO members on how the spatial logic of US-China competition reshapes key global networks.

-By Henoch Gabriel MANDELBAUM
+Dispatch by Henoch Gabriel MANDELBAUM

 22 January 2024, PDF